oracle-samples/weblogic-examples/tutorials/migrate/weblogic-cafe-15.1.1/README.md

 OpenRewrite updates the `weblogic-cafe` code in the following ways:

-- `pom.xml` – updates versions, dependencies, and namespaces
+- `pom.xml` – Updates versions, dependencies, and namespaces.
 - Source files –
   - Updates Java dependencies and related statements.
   - Updates the Jakarta version from Jakarta EE 8 to Jakarta EE 9.1, including changing the ```javax``` namespace to ```jakarta```.